-Twenty seconds.
-Easy, right?
-But if you’re familiar with Tabata, you’ll be well aware that it can feel like an eternity.
+Twenty seconds is nothing, right?
+But if you’re familiar with Tabata workouts, you’ll be well aware those 20 seconds can feel like an eternity.

-For those yet to make friends with the Tabata style of training, then get ready to welcome it into your regime with open arms.
-Trust me when I say it will be a love-hate relationship, but it will change the way you train forever.
+For those yet to make friends (or enemies) with Tabata training, then get ready to welcome it into your workout schedule with open arms for a fast, challenging and effective way to boost your fitness.

 What is Tabata?

-Tabata is a style of high-intensity interval training (HIIT) that involves 20 seconds of maximum effort, followed by 10 seconds of rest, for a certain number of rounds.
+Tabata is a style of high-intensity interval training (HIIT) that involves 20 seconds of exercise at your maximum effort, followed by 10 seconds of rest, for a certain number of rounds.
 It was founded by Japanese scientist Izumi Tabata, who studied the effects of moderate vs high-intensity training in the late ‘90s.

-Don’t be fooled into thinking a two or three-minute round will be easy.
-If you’re doing it properly and working at your max, it will be tough.
-It’s one of those workouts where you’ll be gritting your teeth, maybe even fighting back tears and screams, but you’ll feel like a warrior when you’re done!
+Don’t be fooled into thinking that working in 20-second bursts will be easy.
+If you’re doing it properly and working at your max, it will be tough and you’ll be puffing and gritting your teeth to the very end, but you’ll feel like a warrior when you’re done!

 How long is a Tabata workout?